Why Wi-Fi Coverage Depends on More Than Price

 Many coverage issues can be solved with a few adjustments that cost little to nothing.

-11. Centralize Your Router
+11. Place Your Router Centrally

 Place it near the middle of your home.